Akshit358/todo-app/README.md

 git clone https://github.com/your-username/todo-app.git
 cd todo-app

-### 2. Make Sure You Have Python Installed
+2. Make Sure Python Is Installed python3 --version
-python3 --version

-### 3. Run the App
+3. Run the App
 python3 todo_app.py

-🚀 How to Run the App
+📝 Sample tasks.txt
 Buy groceries|not done
 Read Python book|done
 Exercise for 30 minutes|not done
 Prepare dinner|not done

-Place this file in the same folder as todo_app.py.
+This file stores your tasks.
+It is automatically read and updated by the app.

-🛠️ Concepts Used
+🛠️ Technologies & Concepts Used
-✅ File Handling – Read and write task data to a .txt file

-✅ Dictionaries and Lists – Store and manage task data in memory

-✅ Functions – Modularize actions like adding, viewing, or deleting tasks

-✅ Loops and Conditionals – Navigate user menu and execute actions

-✅ Exception Handling – Handle bad inputs and missing files gracefully
+📂 File Handling
+🧠 Lists & Dictionaries
+🧩 Functions
+🔄 Loops & Conditional
+🚫 Exception Handling

-📁 Folder Structure
+📁 Project Structure
-bash

 todo-app/
-├── todo_app.py         # Main Python script
+├── todo_app.py       # Main application script
 ├── tasks.txt         # Task data file
-└── README.md           # Project documentation
+└── README.md         # Documentation

-📧 Contact
-Akshit Singh
-📧 akshit.singh0319@gmail.com
-🔗 www.linkedin.com/in/akshit-singh-aba4b51a6

-🤝 Contributing
+🤝 Contributions
-This is a beginner-friendly project — feel free to fork the repo and enhance the app:
+This is a beginner-friendly project — feel free to fork and enhance it:

----Add due dates
+Add due dates or priorities

----Add task priority levels
----Use JSON instead of text files
+Use JSON instead of text

----Build a GUI with Tkinter or a web version using Flask PRs are welcome 💖
+Build a web version with Flask

+Create a GUI using Tkinter

+Pull Requests are welcome! 🌱